vvictoryuki/CRoSS/README.md

 ### Results about Robustness

-Visual comparisons of our **CRoSS** and other methods under two real-world degradations, namely `WeChat` and `Shoot`.
+Following are visual comparisons of our **CRoSS** and other methods under two real-world degradations, namely `WeChat` and `Shoot`.
 Obviously, our method can reconstruct the content of secret images, while other methods exhibit significant color distortion or have completely failed.

 *Details and more results can be found in our paper.*